 Mark Joslyn and Donald Haider-Markel told us that Americans vastly overestimate the proportion of their fellow citizens who own guns — and explained why that makes regulation harder to pass.
 And Christopher Hallenbrook and Ryan Reed examined the contradictions between the NRA’s Hobbesian view of the world and its libertarian prescription about what to do about that.

 When did guns become a partisan issue?

 Joslyn and Haider-Markel have also shown that gun ownership used to be bipartisan, but no more — which now puts that political weapon primarily in the hands of Republicans.
-And yet, Steven V. Miller showed earlier in October, many Republicans still support key types of gun regulation.
+And yet, Steven V. Miller showed earlier in October that many Republicans still supported key types of gun regulation.

 And Joslyn and Haider-Markel explored the idea that, increasingly, a gun culture has developed in which “gun ownership represents a cluster of values, such as strong individualism, distrust in government and personal freedoms” that are linked to the Republican Party.
 Two years ago, Eric Stern explained that people who live close to mass shootings become less likely to vote Republican.

 Can the post-Parkland movement succeed in changing the U.S. relationship with guns?

 Erica Marat told us that, based on her international research, you need two things for a successful anti-violence movement — and that the Parkland students have both.
 Independently, Erin Mayo-Adam looked at such social movements in the United States — and showed us that the Parkland students may have what it takes.